 In an environment where code coverage is treated as a gatekeeper, we see the development cycle as

-1. Build
+- Build

-2. Test
+- Test

-3. Repeat, until ready for review
+- Repeat, until ready for review

-4. Check
+- Check

-Code coverage inhabits the final check step.
+step.
 This can be useful for teams that are able to build small features or small fixes.
 But for larger chunks of code, this can cause the final step to balloon in time.

-Let’s evaluate a developer lifecycle that includes code coverage as a spellcheck.
+Let’s evaluate a developer lifecycle that includes code coverage as a spellcheck

-1. Build
+- Build

-2. Test
+- Test

-3. Check
+- Check

-4. Repeat, until ready for review
+- Repeat, until ready for review

-By including check steps like code coverage, linting, and static analysis, we continually iterate on code that is grounded and tested.
+steps like code coverage, linting, and static analysis, we continually iterate on code that is grounded and tested.
 The tests we write in part 2 let us know if there are any regressions while continuing to write code.

-Note that for developers using test-driven development or behavior-driven development, switch the Build and Test steps.
+Note that for developers using test-driven development or behavior-driven development, switch the Build

 Benefits of code coverage during development

-Now that we have introduced the code coverage as a spellcheck paradigm, let’s see how else we can benefit from checking coverage alongside our code.
+paradigm, let’s see how else we can benefit from checking coverage alongside our code.

-• Identifying Uncovered Code
+- Identifying Uncovered Code

 Code coverage helps in identifying portions of the codebase that lack test coverage.
 Uncovered code may include branches, conditions, or exceptional cases that are not tested adequately.
-Identifying such areas allows developers to direct their efforts toward writing additional tests, ensuring that the entire codebase is thoroughly validated.
+Identifying such areas allows developers to direct their efforts toward writing additional tests, ensuring that the entire codebase is thoroughly validated. - Bug Detection and Prevention

 Higher code coverage increases the chances of detecting bugs early in the development cycle.
 A comprehensive suite of tests helps identify code paths that may trigger unexpected behavior or reveal software problems.
-It also allows them to catch and address edge cases that may not be apparent during initial development stages.
+It also allows them to catch and address edge cases that may not be apparent during initial development stages. - Confidence in Refactoring

 Software systems continually evolve, and refactoring plays a vital role in improving code maintainability.
 However, refactoring without a safety net of tests can be daunting.
 Code coverage provides developers with the confidence to refactor existing code without introducing regressions.
 By rerunning the test suite after each refactoring step, developers can ensure that the modified code still passes the same set of tests.
-This practice mitigates the risk of inadvertently breaking functionality.
+This practice mitigates the risk of inadvertently breaking functionality. - Collaboration and Code Reviews

 Code coverage analysis fosters effective collaboration among team members.
 It facilitates code reviews by providing a quantifiable metric that can be used to assess the thoroughness of the test suite.
 Reviewers can examine the coverage report to identify areas that require additional tests or improvements.